[ performers ]

 New Music New Haven

 We can only program compositions for instruments that are owned by the School of Music, students, composers, or guest performers.
 We regret that we cannot program student works that require rental instruments.
 The School owns the following auxiliary instruments: alto flute (1), piccolo (1), oboe d’amore (1), English horn (1), E-flat clarinets (2), bass clarinets (2), basset horns (2), and contrabassoon (1).
-Please consult with the percussion TA and Philharmonia Manager regarding the instruments owned by the percussion studio.
+Please consult with the percussion TA and Yale Philharmonia manager regarding the instruments owned by the percussion studio.

 To propose a work for performance on NMNH: